 The acclaimed Jockey Hollow Bar & Kitchen is located in Morristown’s historic Vail Mansion which was built in 1918.
-Enjoy convivial brasserie fare in The Oyster Bar; have a glam cocktail in The Vail Bar; hold a special event at The Rathskeller.
+Enjoy convivial brasserie fare in The Oyster Bar; have a glam cocktail in The Vail Bar; hold book your wedding reception at The Rathskeller which seats 120 people.
 The Washington Room, on the mansion’s second floor, serves regional, sustainable farm-to-table dishes in an elegant atmosphere.

 Take a closer look at the décor while you wait.
 The sculptured panels on the front doors depict scenes of Morristown history.
 Inside, peruse the extensive art collection and walk along the grand staircase.
 Listed on the New Jersey and Federal Registers of Historic Places.

 For more information, check out this video.One more:

 The Vail Mansion – on the National Register of Historic Places as part of the Morristown Historic District

 The Vail Mansion was built by Theodore Newton Vail (1845-1920), twice the president of the Bell System having been instrumental in merging all the long-distance telephone companies into AT&T. He also was elected as the first president of the Telephone Pioneers of America, holding that office until his death.

 At the age of 70 he began building this Italian Renaissance palazzo mansion to serve as his residence and a museum for his decorative arts collection.
 He hired architect William Welles Bosworth and construction, slowed by World War I, took place in the years 1916 to 1918.
 (Theordore Vail-below)